 The latest on our COVID-19 vaccination efforts

-- If you have an opportunity to receive the vaccination outside Gundersen, take it.
+- Take any opportunity you have to receive the vaccination.

 Read the latest news on the vaccine.

 Have questions on the vaccine?
 We have answers.

 Other vaccine locations

 See your options

 Side effects.
 You may have pain or swelling at the injection site.
 You may also feel tired and have a fever, chills, and headache.
 You'll feel better within a few days.
 Remember, mild side effects are normal as your body builds protection against COVID-19.

 Immunity.
 You'll reach a maximum protection level of 95% within two weeks after your second dose.